StanislavRudenkoko/HTTP-HACKS-2025/README.md

 The **Filled Unit Notifier (FUN)** is a smart trash management system that helps janitorial staff monitor, reset, and receive updates on trash bin levels in real time.
 Built for **BCIT**, this project combines **IoT hardware**, **Flask backend**, and **SMS integration** to make waste tracking simple, efficient, and automated.

+This project was made with 4 total members, with 1 being in term 1.

 ---

 ## 📖 Overview